MartijnPeterVanLeeuwen/BoneDetection/README.md

 </details>

 ## What is outputted
 The code creates a folder containing several results.
 This section will discuss what these outputs mean so that you can extract the information you need from the results.
+The code creates 3 folders and 3 files as shown below
 ```
 ../Path_to_storage/Experiment
 ├── Annotation_info